pilvikala/arvion-simple-app/README.md

 You can also create an account directly from the frontend sign-up form.

-**Password rules:** 8–72 characters (bcrypt truncates anything longer, so keep it within that range).
+**Password rules:** Minimum 8 characters.
+We now use PBKDF2, so long passphrases remain fully intact (legacy bcrypt hashes continue to verify).

 ## Project layout
 ```